 Both parties should do their best to understand and accept this possibility ahead of time.
 Otherwise, it could create resentment and lead to greater conflict over time.

-If this relationship is something that could affect everyone negatively, professional caregiving services or moving to a care community may be better options.
+If this relationship could negatively affect everyone, professional caregiving services or moving to a care community may be better options.

-Caring for an older adult is always a difficult and complex task, but navigating care for an estranged parent requires even more emotional strength, determination, and forgiveness than the traditional family caregiving relationship.Ā
+Caring for an older adult is always a complex and challenging task, but navigating care for an estranged parent requires even more emotional strength, determination, and forgiveness than the traditional family caregiving relationship.

-Above all, these caregivers should make sure their mental and emotional needs are being met outside of the caregiving relationship with their parent.
+Above all, these caregivers should ensure that their mental and emotional needs are being met outside of the caregiving relationship with their parents.

 Recommended for you: